Keeping Ocular Inflammation in Check

 Written by: Lauren Schneider

-Pain and redness in the eye may be the sign of autoimmune activity in the eye that requires medical attention, according to Eric L. Crowell, MD, an ophthalmologist at the Mitchel and Shannon Wong Eye Institute at UT Health Austin.
+Pain and redness in the eye may be the sign of autoimmune activity in the eye that requires medical attention, according to Eric L. Crowell, MD, an ophthalmologist in UT Health Austin’s Mitchel and Shannon Wong Eye Institute.

 Circumventing Immune Privilege

-Dr. Crowell says that under normal conditions, eyes are afforded immune privilege much like the central nervous system and gonads (testes and ovaries), meaning “the immune system does not have access to those three organ systems.”
+“Under normal conditions, eyes are afforded immune privilege much like the central nervous system and gonads (testes and ovaries), meaning the immune system does not have access to those three organ systems,” explains Dr. Crowell.
+“In uveitis, the immune system recognizes the eye as foreign and starts attacking the eye like it would any other bacteria or virus.”

 - Rheumatoid arthritis